luhn/pyramid-resource/README.md

     pass
 ```

-The object ID will now be accessible via `context.id` in views on the child
+The object ID will now be accessible via `context.id` in views on the child resource.
-resource.  **Resources will proxy the attributes of their parent**, so
-`context.id` will also be accessible in views further down the tree.
+**Resources will proxy the attributes of their parent**, so `context.id` will also be accessible in views further down the tree.

-If you need to access the current request in your `get_child` implementations,
-it's available via `self.request`.
+If you need to access the current request in your `get_child` implementations, it's available via `self.request`.

-## An example
+## An Example

-Here's an example that demonstrates how a real application might utilize
+Here's an example that demonstrates how a real application might utilize pyramid-resource.
-pyramid-resource.

 ```python
 from wsgiref.simple_server import make_server